content-made-simple/cms0/README.md

 We want to create a solution that is simple for
 - users: no algorithms or AI.
 - developers: written from scratch in Clojure.
+Well, hopefully simple for Clojure developers.

 # Approach

 This is a slow build out project: we each spend an hour or two per week.

 We code the solution on a YouTube live stream and do some admin out of band.

+The stream is retained on our [YouTube channel](https://www.youtube.com/@ContentMadeSimple) and we dog food the posting a recording of each stream to the main site [content-made-simple.org](https://content-made-simple.org/)

-Thinking and researching the problems is currently out of band but that may evolve.
+Thinking and researching the problems is currently out of band to the stream but that may evolve.

+# Process

+- Pair program
+- Commit directly to main
+- Review every time a namespace passes 200 lines, using that as our [Norris number](https://www.teamten.com/lawrence/writings/norris-numbers.html)
+  - Clojure, being a LISP, is much denser and expressive than C-style languages so 10:1 (where 10 lines of another language = 1 line of Clojure) seems about right.
+- Think about stuff and propose it to each other, even in code on the main branch.
+  - Only use code that we have consensus around.

-# Principles - lies we tell ourselves
+# Intentions: the lies we tell ourselves

+Some developers use the term principles instead of intentions, but we don't want to start with too many promises to you or, since there will likely be very few of you, to ourselves.

-Since this is, for the moment at least, primarily a development experiment, we will list development ~~lies~~ principles first.
+Since this is, for the moment at least, primarily a development experiment, we will list our development ~~lies~~ intentions first.

 This can, in the spirit of the project, be re-prioritised later.